NicholasGraalum/CS362-Project/documentation/reports/week7.md

 #### Aaryan:
+- Worked on routing for creating a meal
 #### Andrew:
 - Implemented github actions
 - Added functions that allows user to travel to the /profile page and update their zip code